Delhi man calls PCR, threatens to kill PM Modi; held | Law-Order

 According to preliminary investigation, Salman was under the influence of drugs at the time of making the call.
 He was scolded by his father around 10 pm.

 During interrogation, the senior officer said, the man told police that he made the call as he ''wanted'' to go to jail.
-When asked why he wanted to go to jail, he said, ''Wahin mann lagta hai mera (I like being there).''
-Salman also told police that he is addicted to drugs and that he took some smack around 7 pm on Thursday, he said.
+When asked why he wanted to go to jail, he said, “Wahin mann lagta hai mera (I like being there).”
+Salman also told police he is addicted to drugs and that he took some smack around 7 pm on Thursday and then reached his home in Ghaziabad's Loni around 10 pm.
+On reaching home, his father scolded him for taking drugs and soon after that he left his home and headed to Khajuri Khas Chowk from where he made the alleged PCR call, a senior police officer said.

+His father works at a factory where steel utensils are polished.
+Salman, a class 10th pass out, is unemployed, he said.

-Senior officers of the Delhi Police will further interrogate him with Intelligence Bureau officials in accordance with the protocol before taking any legal action, the police said.
+Senior officers of the Delhi Police also interrogated him with Intelligence Bureau officials, as is the protocol in such cases, and legal action has been initiated against him under relevant sections of the Code of Criminal Procedure, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)